Prevent Falls at Home Before They Happen

 Our Approach to Fall Prevention in Houston

-Stay At Home Texas provides expert, guidance-only home safety consultations focused on fall prevention.
+Stay At Home Texas provides doctor-led home safety consultations focused on understanding how mobility, accessibility, and the home environment interact.

 We do not install products or perform construction.

-Our role is to provide clear, professional guidance so you can make informed decisions with confidence.
+Our role is to provide independent guidance so families can make confident decisions before spending money or remodeling.

-We provide home safety consultations for homeowners and families throughout Houston and surrounding communities.
+We provide doctor-led home safety consultations for homeowners and families throughout Houston and surrounding communities.

-Every home is different — and safety planning should reflect how each space is actually used day to day.
+Every home is different, and safety planning should reflect how the space is actually used day to day.